jennerhanni/GraphletDB/README.md

 }
 ```

-However, we can be more precise when we incorporate specific definitions.
+We can be more clear by defining our terms.

 ```
 {